-Tony Ortega will buddy up to the worst, most criminal abusers in Scientology history such as Mike Rinder and Mark Rathbun in order to have a steady stream of quotes from “former Scientology officials”, and only rarely ever press them publicly to tell what they know so that decades of their victims can be healed.
+Tony Ortega will buddy up to the worst, most criminal abusers in Scientology history such as Mike Rinder and Mark Rathbun in order to have a steady stream of quotes from “former Scientology officials”, and never press them publicly to tell what they know so that decades of their victims can be healed.

-And yet when he gets the chance to attack the mother of a suicide victim to public ridicule, just because they are powerless and available to him, he will dig deep on them and even follow up years later when he finally gets the dirt.
+And yet when he gets the chance to attack the powerless Scientologist mother of a suicide victim and subject her to public ridicule, he will dig deep on them and even follow up years later when he finally gets the dirt.

-Scientology needs to be exposed, and no one has done it better in recent years than Tony Ortega.
+Scientology needs to be exposed, and few have done it more publicly in recent years than Tony Ortega.
 But targeting victims of Scientology such as Taylor Tweed’s mom and family, while giving the worst abusers a pass so he can continue to get quotes from them is, and always will be, disgusting to me.